The Blue Economy:

 Other examples of people who are working on a blue Economy include people in research and development who are looking for new ways to use the ocean and coastal waters for better habitat conservation for marine life, aquaculture, or sustainable energy production.

-Why a blue Economy Matters
+Why Does a Blue Economy Matter?

-a blue Economy matters because it is an opportunity to create jobs, increase revenue, and improve the quality of life along coastal areas.
+A Blue Economy matters because it is an opportunity to create jobs, increase revenue, and improve the quality of life along coastal areas.
 If we look at the ocean and coastal areas from a sustainability perpectve, we can not only create opportunities for business start-upss, that use the ocean as a source of goods, but also as a source of energy and other activities.

 In addition to creating new jobs, a Blue Economy can also help to protect and preserve the environment.
 For instance, by making use of coastal areas for aquaculture (or fish farming), we can reduce the amount of pollution from commercial fishing.
 Similarly, by using the ocean for renewable energy, we can reduce carbon dioxide in the atmosphere.